These are my core values.

 - Age 28: Chief of Staff to Matt Mochary, then COO and Executive Coach at Mochary Method

-- Now: Executive Coach, third-time founder now
+- Now: Executive Coach

 What drives you nuts?